 07 of 10

-Some sources say the horse back riding is one of the top ten most dangerous activities.
+Some sources say horseback riding is one of the 10 most dangerous activities.
 It is more hazardous than motorcycle riding and you are more likely to sustain a head injury horseback riding than in any other sport.
 Learning to ride well and wearing safety equipment like a helmet and riding boots can go along way to keeping you safe as your ride.

 08 of 10